ahmedootta/ahmedootta/README.md

 ### About Me

-I'm a software engineer based in Cairo, Egypt, focused on backend systems and full-stack delivery.
-Day to day I work on **ICAM** (Identity, Credential & Access Management) for ADNOC as part of the team at Onspec Engineering & Contracting, and I take on freelance backend/full-stack work through **Bookbee.net**.
+I'm a software engineer based in Cairo, Egypt, focused on backend systems and full-stack delivery. freelance backend/full-stack work through **Bookbee.net**.

 I came up through a hands-on training track at the **Information Technology Institute (ITI)** and have been building production-leaning projects ever since — from CLIs to full MERN apps.